domRiddle/ASF/Command-line-arguments.md

 # Command-line arguments

 ASF includes support for several command-line arguments that can affect the program runtime.
 Those can be used by advanced users in order to specify how program should run.
-In comparison with default way of `ASF.json` configuration file, command-line arguments are used for core initialization (e.g. `--path`) or sensitive data (e.g. `--cryptkey`).
+In comparison with default way of `ASF.json` configuration file, command-line arguments are used for core initialization (e.g. `--path`), platform-specific settings (e.g. `--system-required`) or sensitive data (e.g. `--cryptkey`).

 ---